btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

   end
 end

-# Now the public API is ONLY:
+# Now the public API is clearly defined, and ONLY the Public API is available - all the internals are now protected:

 Taxes::API.total(amount)

-# Everything else errors:
+# Everything else produces errors:

 amount + Taxes::API.tax(amount)
 # private method `tax' called for class Taxes::API (NoMethodError)